 The longitudinal curriculum in medical communication provides medical students at the University of Basel with professional training in evidence-based doctor-patient communication in various clinically relevant medical situations from the first year of study until graduation.

 It starts with general communication techniques, the difference between professional and private communication in the first year.
 In the second year, students learn how to communicate in a patient- and doctor-centered way.
 This includes a practical part with a new innovative web-based program where they can make an appointment with a trained simulation patient and take a medical history.
-The simulation patient can give the students direct feedback on the conversation and later they receive additional professional feedback from Prof. Hunziker and her team.
-In the third year, they learn more about diagnostic techniques, such as specific history taking and case presentation in different clinical settings.
-In addition, bedside teaching takes place in small groups in real-life settings to practice these techniques.
+The simulation patient can thus give the students direct feedback on the conversation conducted and they later receive additional professional feedback from Prof. Hunziker and her team (more details in the e-learning and blended learning section, see below).

 In the fourth year of study (1st Master), courses and lectures are held on the topic of "delivering bad news".
 These techniques can then be practiced and applied by the students in the practical year.
 In the final year of study, students are prepared for the state examination in the form of role plays with simulated patients.
 Overall, the courses are very complex and time-consuming in terms of organization, as they are held in small groups with a large number of trainers and simulation patients involved, who also receive regular training from the Medical Communication team.